David Headley

-David Coleman Headley (born Dawood Sayed Gilani; June 30, 1960) is a Pakistani-American terrorist and the mastermind behind the 2008 Mumbai terrorist attacks.
-With the Pakistan-based Islamist terrorist organisation Lashkar-e-Taiba (LeT), Headley conducted extensive surveillance and reconnaissance missions throughout central Mumbai, providing critical information to facilitate the attacks' planning and execution.
-Additionally, he, along with his accomplice Tahawwur Hussain Rana, was involved in an unsuccessful plot to carry out a terrorist attack in Copenhagen, Denmark, targeting the Danish newspaper Jyllands-Posten.
+David Coleman Headley (born Dawood Sayed Gilani; June 30, 1960) is an American Islamist terrorist who was the mastermind behind the 2008 Mumbai attacks.
+With the Pakistan-based Islamist terrorist organization Lashkar-e-Taiba (LeT), Headley conducted extensive surveillance and reconnaissance missions throughout central Mumbai, providing critical information to facilitate planning and executing the attacks.
+Additionally, he, along with his accomplice Tahawwur Hussain Rana, was involved in an unsuccessful plot to carry out an attack in Copenhagen, targeting the Danish newspaper Jyllands-Posten.
+For both of these crimes, Headley was convicted of 12 counts of terrorism and sentenced to 35 years in prison.

-Born in Washington D.C., Headley became a U.S. Drug Enforcement Administration (DEA) informant as part of his plea deal following multiple heroin related offenses, including attempting to smuggle narcotics into the U.S. from Pakistan.
-After being placed on probation he made frequent unauthorized visits to Pakistan, and became involved in the local jihad through his introduction to Lashkar-e-Taiba.
+Born in Washington D.C., as an adult Headley became involved with drugs and trafficking.
+He was recruited as a U.S. Drug Enforcement Administration (DEA) informant as part of his plea deal following conviction for multiple heroin-related offenses, including attempting to smuggle narcotics into the U.S. from Pakistan.
+After being placed on probation, he made frequent unauthorized visits to Pakistan.
+There he became involved in the local jihad movement through his introduction to Lashkar-e-Taiba (LeT).
 Under the direction of LeT representatives, Headley performed five surveillance missions in Mumbai to scout targets for the 2008 Mumbai attacks.
-The following year, he performed a similar mission in Copenhagen, Denmark to help plot an attack against the Danish newspaper Jyllands-Posten, which had published cartoons of Muhammad.
-Headley was arrested at O'Hare International Airport in Chicago with co-conspirator Tahawwur Hussain Rana while on his way to Pakistan in October 2009.
+The following year, he performed a similar mission in Copenhagen to help plot an attack against the Danish newspaper Jyllands-Posten, which had published cartoons of Muhammad.
+Headley was arrested in October 2009 at O'Hare International Airport in Chicago with co-conspirator Tahawwur Hussain Rana while on his way to Pakistan.
 On January 24, 2013, a U.S. federal court sentenced Headley to 35 years in prison for his role in Mumbai and Copenhagen.

 In India, a Mumbai special court held a trial in absentia for Headley in early February 2016, via a video link from his prison cell in the United States.